AvolitesLtd/TitanManual/docs/running-the-show/midi-dmx-or-audio-triggering.md

 You can quickly allocate a playback to a trigger by clicking the top Band button above the trigger, then select the playback to be triggered.

-On the Arena console, the Audio LED (just above the power switch) will flash when audio is received.
-Note that the headphone socket on the Arena is linked to the motherboard audio output and can't be used for monitoring the audio trigger input.
+On the Arena and Quartz consoles, the Audio LED (just above the power switch) will flash when audio is received.
+Note that the headphone socket on these consoles is linked to the motherboard audio output and can't be used for monitoring the audio trigger input.